 Submitting sitemap to major search engines is important to get indexed and rank better.
 Jekyll blogs will not have sitemap by default but we can create one using this method.
-A sitemap facilitates search engines as an easy main-door to crawl through all the post and pages you have in your blog.

 In one of my previous posts, I wrote on How to create a Jekyll Blog.
 If you have created a blog or if you already have a Jekyll blog then go through this tutorial to know how to create a sitemap automatically and manually in easy steps.